 In 1999, a group of 54 investors purchased the building and restaurant and completely renovated the site.
 Weidmann’s reopened in 2000 under new ownership.
 In 2010, the restaurant closed briefly and was reopened by Charles Frazier, with the goal of providing outstanding and affordable Southern Cuisine in an historic setting.

 Many of the recipes of the original Weidmann’s have been revived as well as new classics which are enjoying local popularity.
 The restaurant has been featured in many books, magazines, cookbooks and television shows.
 Another Weidmann’s tradition is the vast collection of photographs of celebrities, employees and local guests.
 Please take some time to enjoy the many photographs of our guests, collected throughout the years, as well as the original artwork on display by local artists.

 The Peanut Butter Crocks

-The Original Works of Art are all by local artists.
+The Original Works of Art on display in the restaurant are all by local artists.
 Meridian is very fortunate and proud to have such a vast community of artists.
 Most pieces are available for sale from which 100% goes to the artist.

 Send us a picture of you wearing your Weidmann’s T-shirt on vacation and we will send you a $5.00 gift card.
 We will also hang your picture on our wall of fame.
 Mail Photograph, with your name and address on back, to 210 22nd Ave., Meridian, MS 39301.